Lesson 4 of 5

 Seeing and believing

-At the end of John’s Gospel, a disciple named Thomas demands proof of Jesus’ resurrection, and when Jesus appears to him, Jesus says, “Blessed are those who have not seen and yet have come to believe.”
-Seeing miracles or resurrection appearances is not a necessary basis for faith.
+At the end of John’s Gospel, a disciple named Thomas wishes to see the resurrected Jesus just as Mary Magdalene and the disciples did.
+W hen Jesus appears to him, Jesus says, “Blessed are those who have not seen and yet have come to believe.”
+Seeing signs or resurrection appearances is not a necessary basis for faith.
 The first disciples follow Jesus when they hear others speak about him.
-Later, they respond favorably to the miracles, but the miracles are not the basis for their faith.
-Moreover, the Gospel recognizes that people easily misunderstand the meaning of miracles.
+Later, they respond favorably to the signs, but the signs are not the basis for their faith.
+Moreover, the Gospel recognizes that people easily misunderstand the meaning of signs which is why in some cases Jesus offers an interpretation of the sign.
 For example, Jesus heals a blind man on the Sabbath, which reveals the power of God, but many argue that doing this breaks the law of God and shows that Jesus is a sinner.
 Seeing does not guarantee believing.